prismlab/iitm_ocaml_reading_group/README.md

 [Join Discord](https://discord.gg/hDZSGVMNgV)

+### Non-IITM folks

-Please share this with friends or peers who might be interested outside IIT Madras.
-However, so that you know, only a limited number of non-IITM (currently capped to 10) participants can be accommodated due to space and security constraints.
-If you’re forwarding this to someone outside IITM, we kindly request that they include a GitHub, LinkedIn, or any relevant link in the form that reflects their interest in programming or OCaml.
+Folks not associated with IITM are welcome to attend the reading group, provided they actively participate in the discussions.
+For space and security constraints, and also to keep the discussion forum useful, we are limiting the number of non-IITM participants (currently capped at 10).
+If you are not associated with IITM, we ask that you include a GitHub, LinkedIn, or any relevant link in the form that shows your interest in programming or OCaml.

 [Sign-up Form](https://forms.gle/WHFhsfSpzvLiq4cAA)